 There is typically a single bronchial vein at each hilum, formed from the superficial bronchial veins with deep bronchial veins draining i...

-Bronchiectasis refers to abnormal dilatation of the bronchial tree and is seen in a variety of clinical settings.
-CT is the most accurate modality for diagnosis.
-It is largely considered irreversible.
+Bronchiectasis is defined as irreversible abnormal dilatation of the bronchial tree 19.
+It has a variety of underlying causes, with a common aetiology of chronic inflammation.
+High resolution CT is the most accurate modality for diagnosis.

 A mnemonic to remember the common causes of bronchiectasis is: